 - Easy to extend or shorten to cater for children

 - A loop/circular route so that you are always covering new ground and not retracing your steps.

 - Near some form of refreshment/café or pub.

 This Sowton circular is perfect – and when I walked it for the first time, the sun shone brightly then set in a beautiful way, sending the sky all different colours and lighting the wheat fields golden.
 It’s a good’n.

-To find the start, at the Black Horse Inn in Sowton (a fab family pub you could incorporate into your trip) into the village proper.
+To find the start, take the turning over the A30 (signed to Sowton Village), opposite the Black Horse Inn in Sowton (a fab family pub you could incorporate into your trip) into the village proper.
 There is on-road parking available near the church and village hall, though the lanes are narrow in places so be prepared to do a 10-point turn if necessary!
 The walk starts at the signposted footpath beside ‘Court Lodge’ where you follow a surfaced track over 2 bridges through some woods.

 As you emerge from the woodland, you catch a glimpse of the impressive Bishops Court ahead.
 The footpath here goes into field and the path is a lot bumpier and grassier and less obvious, but you are roughly heading to the opposite side, where a large fallen tree trunk (perfect for climbing) and a brick building can be seen.